rexroni/keytap/README.md

          --timeout N      exit after N seconds (for testing) --systemd        run as systemd Type=notify service

-`sdiol` requires a lua configuration file to run (see below for details).
+`sdiol` requires a Lua configuration file to run (see `Configuration Reference`, below, for details).
 By default it looks for `/etc/sdiol/conf.lua`, but we can also specify a file with the `--config` option.

 So let's start by creating a file called `conf.lua` with the following content:

-    -- the f key will expose an alternate layer to the keymap when held f_keymap = {
+    -- the f key will expose an alternate layer of the keymap when held f_keymap = {
         -- when f is held, convert h/j/k/l to arrow keys KEY_H = KEY_LEFT,